 A Hindu priest holds up an offering of fire to Mother Ganga, goddess of the holy Ganges, as part of a ritual known as Aarti.
 In Varanasi, Aarti is performed every night, rain or shine.
 As sunset apporaches, pilgrims and toursits gather along the river bank in large numbers.
 Many send their own offerings in the form of diyas, small cups containing a flower and candle. floating down the river.

 I make pictures.
 All kinds of pictures but mostly nature and travel pictures.
 I am passionate about making photographs but also the creative process that produces them.
 I know some secrets.
 Creativity can be learned, the Photographer’s Eye is a matter of practice.
 I like to help others grow as photographers.
 I usually do this by taking Read More →

-Please Note: This year’s workshop is sold out, but we will be doing it again in 2019.
-Subscribe to our mailing list or join our Facebook group to be notified as soon as it is announced!
+Please Note: This year’s workshop is sold out, but we do have a waiting list.
+Subscribe to our mailing list or join our Facebook group to be notified as soon as future workshops are announced!

 Dates: October 5-10, 2018 Cost: $5,500 Location: Great Bear Rainforest, British Columbia, Canada